IgorBuchelnikov/ObservableComputations/README.md

 For the all computations consuming source collections: null value is treated as empty collection.

-## Passing arguments as non-observales and observables
+## Passing arguments as non-observables and observables
-All the ObservableComputations extention methods arguments can be passed by two ways: as non-observables and observables.
+All the ObservableComputations extension methods arguments can be passed by two ways: as non-observables and observables.

 ### Passing arguments as non-observables
 ```csharp